+Forget This!
 Scientists have erased individual memories in mice without otherwise damaging other brain cells.
 They did it by over-expressing a certain protein just as the memory was being recalled.
 The breakthrough is detailed in the Oct.
 23 issue of the journal Neuron.
 Purpose: "While memories are great teachers and obviously crucial for survival and adaptation, selectively removing incapacitating memories, such as traumatic war memories or an unwanted fear, could help many people live better lives," said Joe Z. Tsien, brain scientist at the of Georgia School of Medicine.
 [Bad memories stick better than good ones.]

 - 10 things JUNK FOOD MAKERS don't want you to know about